lingui/eslint-plugin/README.md

 ### Recommended Setup

-To enable all of the recommended rules for our plugin, add the following config:
+To enable all the recommended rules for our plugin, add the following config:

 ```js
 import pluginLingui from 'eslint-plugin-lingui'